natmegs/reddit-clone/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## To build for Github Pages

+Run `ng build --prod --output-path docs --base-href PROJECT_NAME` where PROJECT_NAME is the name of the repository.
+This create a production build of the app in the /docs folder.
+Create new file docs/404.html and copy contents from docs/index.html into it.
+Alter settings in repository to look for docs folder for Github pages.

 ## Using the App!
 (The fun part)

 Reddit clone will show you listings for r/javascript.
 It will display 10 listing items per page, and you can navigate between pages using the buttons at the bottom.
 You can change which r/javascript feed you see by clicking any of the links in the black nav bar at the top (hot/new/rising/top).